 (5) In exercising its jurisdiction under this Part the State Administrative Tribunal may take a liberal view of the best interests of the represented person as mentioned in section 4(2)(a), and in particular may, if the circumstances so require, empower an administrator to make a payment or enter into a transaction of a kind described in section 72(3) on behalf of the represented person.

 [Section 71 amended by No. 55 of 2004 s.
-466(1).]
+466(1); No. 27 of 2007 s.
+25.]

 71A.
 Amendment of order to confer particular function